 - Have no control in terms of light exposure, one of the biggest influencing factors in the quality and production of weeds.

-- Other people can stole or damage your crops.
+- Other people can steal or damage your crops.

 - Have no privacy from prying eyes of nosy neighbors.

 - Bigger chance of crops to end up damaged because of animals, pests and virus.